 Aesthetically, RVs can often be pretty bland or generic off the assembly line or maybe you have purchased an old one that needs updating.
 There are some small items you can tackle in an RV remodel that will improve the look dramatically.

-Window coverings in an RV don’t always make you think of home.
+Window Coverings in an RV don’t always make you think of home.
 They cry “camper.”
-New window coverings is one RV remodel that can really make it feel like it has a touch of home.
-Our RV has fabric covered wood valances that I plan to take down some day and recover with fabric that I like.
+New window coverings are one RV remodel that can really make it feel like it has a touch of home.
+Our RV has fabric-covered wood valances that I plan to take down someday and recover with fabric that I like.
 Maybe that will be my next blog.

 Back-Splash in an RV